School Budget 2020–21

 Lisa Pietrocarlo: 86

 RJ Rapoza: 129

 A Message from Superintendent Newton

 I can tell you for certain that our total budget will not be greater than what you see before you—if anything, it will be less.
-The budget that you are voting on, that the board has accepted, may in fact decrease if our state aid drops.
+The budget that you voted on, that the board has accepted, may in fact decrease if our state aid drops.

-We are proposing a 1.96 percent increase to the tax levy.
+We proposed a 1.96 percent increase to the tax levy.
 This is within our 2 percent tax levy cap—anything else in this uncertain economy would be tone deaf.
-If approved, we will do what we can to continue offering the children of Geneva the opportunities they need for a 21st century education.
+We will do what we can to continue offering the children of Geneva the opportunities they need for a 21st century education.

-This will be the last budget Geneva will vote on with me at the helm of the school district, and I’d like to thank all of you for your support of our budgets during my tenure here.
+This is the last budget Geneva voted on with me at the helm of the school district, and I’d like to thank all of you for your support of our budgets during my tenure here.
 I hope that support will continue under the new administration.